| |

 I'm not using it.
 You can lay it down on any surface such

-as a wood plank, the ground, or a canvas tarp.
+as a wood plank, the ground, or a nylon tarp.

 5. Pro-Prep scrapers